thejonaslab/pysubiso/README.md

 ## TODO
 [x] Settle on an API which can switch between backends [x] basic migration of RI code to new API
-[ ] Write networkx wrapper
+[x] Write networkx impl [IMPOSSIBLE does not support induced subiso] [ ] port test suite to good file format
-[ ] migrate existing tests to new API
+[x] migrate existing tests to new API
-[ ] Create tests
+[x] Create tests
-[ ] check subiso between differently-sized graphs
+[x] check subiso between differently-sized graphs
 [ ] rename everything
-[ ] Set up validation checks with networkx's code
+[ ] fix timeout on subiso matching

 ## Development
 Option 1: Local Cython setup